ayatokura/ai-openscale/wos-monitor-drift.md

 ## Requirements
 {: #behavior-drift-config-steps-wos-reqs}

 Throughout this process, {{site.data.keyword.aios_full}} analyzes your model and makes recommendations based on the most logical outcome.
 For the drift monitor to work properly, the data type of your prediction column in the training data must match the data type of the same column in the payload data.
 Assign matching string or numeric types to the prediction and label columns.
-To confirm data types, go to **Model details** > **Edit** > **Select the label column from the training data** or **Select the deployment prediction column**.
+To confirm data types, click **Model details** > **Model output details** > **Edit**.
 These selections ensure that you have accurate information for the following configuration steps.
 If for some reason you must change data types, you must redeploy the monitor to effect the changes.

 On the successive pages of the **Drift** tab, you must provide the following information: